-- 1. Select the Identity Audit | Rules | Working copies of rules category. - 2.
+- 1. In the Manager, select the Identity Audit > Rules > Working copies of rules category. - 2.
 Select the working copy in the result list. - 3.
-Select the Maintain exception approvers task.

-4. In the Add assignments pane, double-click on the employees you want to assign be assigned to the application role.
+Select the Maintain exception approvers task. - 4.
+In the Add assignments pane, add employees.

-In the Remove assignments pane, double-click on the compliance rules that you want to remove.
+TIP: In the Remove assignments pane, you can remove assigned employees.

-- Setting up a rule on page 28 - Exception approvers on page 25
+- General main data for compliance rules on page 29 - Exception approvers on page 26